whitead/graphnmr/README.md

 ## Preequisites

 numpy, matplotlib, tensorflow pre 2.0, graphviz, networkx, tqdm, gsd (conda-forge).
 If you want to do the data processing stuff, use the yml file included.
+Note

+## Install

+To run the scripts, you'll need to install the model code.
+Use `pip install -e .` It will not attempt to install tensorflow, since this is a system dependent task.